Where do we go from here?

-But I am an astute observer of human behavior on both an individual and collective level.
+But I am an astute observer of human behavior on both the individual and collective levels.
 This is an innate trait for me.
 And one thing I have observed and know is true:

 Change occurs when people join together for a common cause.

 For some of us, activism fills that role.
 Others, like myself, find the connection and expression in speaking or writing.
 Still others are agents of change and create programs to address the various issues, whether it be climate change, racism, sexism, gender bias, or war.

 And all of these are good, positive actions to take, serving at the very least as an outlet and at the very best to bring about real change.

 But do you feel as I do... that I'm swimming upstream, going in circles, or encountering new obstacles every time one is overcome?

 Is it possible that the reason for the lack of true progress is that we're looking for change on the outside, in someone or something else?
 That was our indoctrination in life via our parents, education, and society at large.
 Yet, such an attitude only disempowers us because it puts us and our futures in the hands of others to determine.